 Step 4: Head over to your Donorbox dashboard and copy the link to your secure donation page by right-clicking on the “Preview Campaign Page” link.

 Step 5: Paste this link into the box that reads “Image Links to”.
 Type a description then hit “Submit.”
 Turn the “Edit Panels” function off and you’re done!

 As a response to smaller streamers struggling to sustain themselves financially, Twitch introduced the Twitch Bits in an attempt to formalize the donation economy.
 This feature is called “Cheering.”

 Bits are, in essence, the Twitch currency.
 Viewers can buy Bits “starting at $1.40 for 100,” and then spend away while supporting their favorite streamers.
 A cheer is an animated chat emoji.
 Twitch currently only accepts payments via Amazon payments and PayPal.
 In the US, Twitch also rolled out a feature where viewers can get Bits for activity on Twitch without spending cash.
 In this case, the activity is watching a 30-second interactive ad.

-To enable cheering as a Twitch partner:
+Here’s how to enable bits on Twitch & cheering as a Twitch partner:

 - Navigate to the Partner Settings tab of the dashboard.

 - Scroll down about halfway, and under the Cheer section, click Enable Cheering with Bits.

 - Underneath this section, you will also see configurations for setting up the Cheering experience for your channel (Twitch suggests you set your Cheering configurations before enabling Cheering)